-By a glance, it may seem that Workpro Quantum 9000 is a basic mesh chair for its inconspicuous appearance.
+By a glance, it may seem that Workpro Quantum 9000 is a basic mesh chair of its inconspicuous appearance.
 Instead of long protruding knobs and switches, you can adjust them with only 3 switches.

 3. Nouhaus Ergo3D Ergonomic Office Chair

-With a beautiful build, NOUHAUS Ergo3D comes with an innovative 3 piece back and neck rest which aggressively reduces tension from your back.
+With a beautiful build, NOUHAUS Ergo3D comes with an innovative 3-piece back and neck rest which aggressively reduces tension from your back.
 This was made in a way that you can pass long hours of sitting without pain.

 Key Features of the Nouhaus Ergo3D Ergonomic Office Chair